dynastyprocess/apps-rankings/README.md

 >   -   work on authentication so that you can login and retrieve old rankings, ideally hooking into a service like Auth0 to  allow for self-serve signup/logins/third-party logins <https://github.com/curso-r/auth0> [Done!]
 >
 >   -   integrate current DynastyProcess app styling c/o bs4Dash [Done!]
+>

--   save your rankings to a database, encoded with a user's ID [database? experiment with mongo?]
+> -   save your rankings to a database, encoded with a user's ID [database? experiment with mongo?]
+[Done! - Arrow]
+> -   BUG: switch to proxy updating so that it doesn't regenerate the table [Done!]

 -   automatic/weekly sync to latest DP data c/o GH
+- tab/interface for retrieving data
+- minor code cleanups and refactors
 -   deploy to server

--   BUG: switch to proxy updating so that it doesn't regenerate the table